-The Titusville Police Department is currently comprised of ten full-time sworn police officers committed to protecting the citizens of Titusville.
+The Titusville Police Department is currently comprised of nine full-time sworn police officers committed to protecting the citizens of Titusville.
 The officers are well trained in all aspects of law enforcement and diligently strive towards providing the best service possible.

 The department provides twenty-four hour protection and has lockup facilities on site.
 The officers patrol the City streets with five cruisers, an unmarked SUV, two bicycles and foot patrols.